CODE OF CONDUCT AND ETHICAL GUIDELINES

-Corruption is unethical and unacceptable, and violation may expose both IDEX and individuals to criminal liability, and would represent a risk to IDEX’s reputation.
+Corruption is unethical and unacceptable, and violation may expose both IDEX and individuals to criminal liability and represent a risk to IDEX’s reputation.

-All IDEX Staff must comply with all applicable anti-corruption laws and are strictly forbidden from:
+IDEX Staff must comply with all applicable anti-corruption laws and are strictly forbidden from:

-- Paying a facilitation or grease payment
+- Paying a facilitation or grease payment.

 - there are ties to government or public officials;